How Bill Gates ended up eating pizza rolls on YouTube

 This was the third annual video Rober made to support the letter.
 He also investigated the genius of a cheap paper centrifuge to diagnose malaria in areas without electricity, and defended the modern value of NASA because its satellite arrays help monitor and predict sweeping global changes.
 It’s a different kind of media collaboration for Gates, who is famous for staging his own carefully managed events.
 Rober doesn’t give Gates any editorial control of the videos, but they must loosely tie into a general theme in that year’s letter, which is referenced at the end of the show.

-As Rober explains in the latest video, Proctor and Gamble invented the powder while researching better laundry methods.
+As Rober explains in the latest video, Proctor & Gamble invented the powder while researching better laundry methods.
 (The key ingredients are a coagulant, flocculants, and chlorine, which trap dirt, sink it, and neutralize harmful bacteria and parasites, respectively.)
 Given that nearly 1 billion people around the world don’t have access to clean drinking water, they decided to start giving it away to change that.

 But efforts like this all cost money, and not everyone in the world agrees that spending it overseas is good thing.
 So this year Rober decided to explore if there’s a more selfish rationale for doing good.
 As he put it to his viewers: “Is there a case to be made beyond altruism where it’s in the best interest of the rich countries to help out the poor countries?”

 That’s in line with what Bill and Melinda have called “the nationalist case” for saving the world.
 “The reason that countries like the U.S. invest in foreign aid is that it increases stability abroad and security at home,” they wrote in their most recent letter.
 Gates didn’t appear in Rober’s first two videos, but this year seemed open to it.
 Rober liked the idea–but only if he could also shake the format up.
-“If it’s him and me sitting in a chair by our fireplace talking, people don’t want to see that,” he says.
+“If it’s him and me sitting in a chair by a fireplace talking, people don’t want to see that,” he says.
 “It doesn’t matter who you are talking to.
 That’s not interesting.
 That’s not my channel.
 That’s not my voice.”

 His solution was to meet Gates in his Seattle kitchen for a candid talk.
 When he got there, Rober took a minute to cook up some microwave pizza rolls.
 He’d told Gates this would happen ahead of time.
 To his credit, Gates bit. (“It’s really hot, actually… not bad,” Gates says politely.)
 As a second course, Rober pranked him with a carryout bag of burgers from Dick’s, one of Gates’s favorite local spots.
 Instead, it contained some dirty water samples, so he could see the powder in action. (“I’d rather eat these than that so far,” Gates said, glancing back to the pizza rolls.)

 The scene highlights how Gates is rich, smart but also approachable.
 “He happens to be a rich dude.
-But he’s also just a normal dude who realizes you can do good stuff with this money.
+But he’s also just a normal dude who realizes he can do good stuff with his money.
 And you really get that impression by speaking with him,” Rober says.

 The two riff fairly casually about why helping others really matters to your own self-interest.
 As economically unstable places improve, for instance, the potential for radicalization and people fleeing decreases.
 As the health systems improve, it allows more people to contribute to the global economy, and increases the chance of spotting and stopping global pandemics like Ebola.